utah-explainability-fall22/utah-explainability-fall22.github.io/index.md

 > can form study groups because discussions help understanding.
 You are also
 > welcome to discuss assignments.
 >
-> However, you must write your own solutions, proofs and code and submit your
+> However, you must write your own solutions, proofs, and code and submit your
 > own solution.
 Do not copy or ask for assignments from other students or the
 > internet.
 Do not let someone else copy your submissions either.